 Not only that, Salesforce will then come on-site to train the frontline champion - the marketing manager - on how to make life easier for all of their marketing colleagues through Salesforce through robust lead capture and rules-based automated marketing campaigns.

 Is the CIO (chief information officer) trying to get to a single source of truth?
-Then Salesforce will pull together its deep list of integrations and send it over to the CIO, to show her how she can run all of her business's analytics in Salesforce.
+Then Salesforce will pull together its deep list of integrations and send it over to the CIO, to show them how they can run all of their business's analytics in Salesforce.

-Salesforce understands that their product is so flexible and so robust that it's nearly impossible for anyone to adopt out of the box.
+Salesforce understands that their product is so flexible and so robust that it's nearly impossible for anyone to adopt from of the start.
 That's why they put so many resources into adoption, specifically centered around particular kinds of executive sponsors and frontline champions.
 And that's why they're a dominant platform.